CitizenOneX/frame_vosk_mlkit_nonlatin/README.md

 Drop in an alternative [Vosk model](https://alphacephei.com/vosk/models) to perform speech-to-text in a language other than Chinese (`vosk-model-small-cn-0.22` included).
 The model name appears in `main.dart` and `pubspec.yaml`.

-Specify an alternative `targetLanguage` in [lib/main.dart](lib/main.dart) to translate to an [ML Kit supported language](https://developers.google.com/ml-kit/language/translation/translation-language-support) other than English.
+Specify an alternative `targetLanguage` in [lib/main.dart](lib/main.dart) to translate to an [ML Kit supported language](https://developers.google.com/ml-kit/language/translation/translation-language-support) other than Russian.

 This app uses TextSpriteBlock to send text as images to Frame, so non-Latin script is supported.